harness/developer-hub/docs/open-source/installation/quick_start.md

 <!--
 ## Pre-Compiled Binaries

-We provide precompiled binaries for most official Gitness components.
+We provide precompiled binaries for most official Harness Open Source components.
 Check out the download section for a list of all available versions. _Note that the binary distribution is the recommended installation method._
 -->

 ## Install Harness Open Source